clirdlf/remind.clir.org/src/posts/challenge.md

 ---
 title: The Challenge
 tags: world
-image_path: /assets/images/raissa-lara-lutolf-fasel-HfHZl7nIwEw-unsplash.webp
+image_path: /assets/images/thomas-bennie-TcpcIk72D1s-unsplash.webp
 date: 2024-08-29
 ---

+The challenge we address is a combination of two interrelated destructive phenomena.
+The first is the emerging catastrophe of climatological disruption.
 Communities around the globe are facing unprecedented challenges as they grapple with the impacts of climate change.
-Climbing temperatures, sea-level rise, and extreme weather events threaten the fabric of these communities’ cultural heritage – the traditions, languages, customs, and histories that encapsulate their values, experiences, and knowledge.
+Climbing temperatures, sea-level rise, and extreme weather events threaten the fabric of these communities’ cultural heritage—the traditions, languages, customs, and histories that encapsulate their values, experiences, and knowledge.

 <!-- more -->

-Populations in our target areas (Sub-Saharan Africa and related diaspora, the South Pacific, and Central America) are particularly vulnerable to these changes.
-Climate-related disasters have already forced many to migrate or relocate, disrupting the continuity of their cultural practices and identities.
-Further, the increasing frequency and severity of extreme weather events put pressure on fragile ecosystems, compromising the foundation of community life.
+Indigenous populations in our focus areas (Africa and related diaspora, Oceania, and Central America) are particularly vulnerable to these changes.
+The increasing frequency and severity of extreme weather events put pressure on fragile ecosystems, compromising the foundation of community life.

-It’s not just these communities who are affected – entire cultures are at risk.
-As languages, customs, and traditions fade away, so too do the unique perspectives and values passed down through generations.
-The loss of cultural heritage is a loss for all humanity, as it diminishes our collective understanding and appreciation of the diversity that makes us human.
+As sense of place, languages, customs, and traditions fade away, so too do the unique perspectives and values passed through generations.
+This loss of heritage is a loss for all humanity, as it diminishes our collective understanding and appreciation of the diversity that makes us human.

-Rapid urbanization, globalization, and climate change currently affect all human life, but these changes are also accelerating cultural identity erosion among indigenous and other more vulnerable populations.
-As communities adapt to these changes, they understandably prioritize survival over preservation, gradually losing their unique heritage.

-To address this challenge, it’s essential to adopt a holistic approach that considers the interplay between climate resilience and cultural preservation.
-This requires partnerships among governments, community organizations, and institutions – as well as innovative solutions that prioritize inclusive, adaptive, and responsive practices.

-Our solution provides capacity-building programs for communities that collect, document, preserve, and share unique cultural heritage before it is lost.
-The beliefs, values, and behaviors captured in those artifacts and traditions can then be applied to build resilience in the face of climate change.
+The second aspect of our challenge is our failure to effectively respond to climate change.
+A paradox informs this lack of action: great strides in engineering, our ingenious economic instruments, our reclamation and refinement of dormant energy, our sophisticated algorithms—accomplishments popularly termed progress—have created the current state of a violent and unpredictable climate.
+Governments and industry have fallen short of achieving action at scale, leaving organizations, movements, and projects across the planet to step in to attempt to mitigate climate disruption.
+The ability, and demand, to apply these uncoordinated solutions to an effective measure is scattershot.

+In some respects, our challenge is as fundamental as human nature.

 <div class="quote my-4 py-4">
 <blockquote>